Communication

 Four Definitions of a Good Meeting

-Gold Mine definition: A good meeting has an agenda distributed in advance, starts on time, covers each item with supporting evidence, and ends with documented action items.
+Natural Gold Mines definition: A good meeting has an agenda distributed in advance, starts on time, covers each item with supporting evidence, and ends with documented action items.
 Anything less feels chaotic and wasteful.

-Blue Ocean definition: A good meeting starts with a check-in, includes everyone's voice, feels safe for honest conversation, and ends with the team feeling connected.
+Natural Blue Oceans definition: A good meeting starts with a check-in, includes everyone's voice, feels safe for honest conversation, and ends with the team feeling connected.
 Anything less feels transactional and cold.

-Green Planet definition: A good meeting tackles a real problem, explores multiple angles, allows for debate and creative thinking, and ends with a better understanding of the system.
+Natural Green Planets definition: A good meeting tackles a real problem, explores multiple angles, allows for debate and creative thinking, and ends with a better understanding of the system.
 Anything less feels shallow and pointless.

-Orange Sky definition: A good meeting starts on time, gets to the point in the first two minutes, makes decisions fast, and ends early.
+Natural Orange Skies definition: A good meeting starts on time, gets to the point in the first two minutes, makes decisions fast, and ends early.
 Anything longer feels like a waste of time.

 These four definitions are incompatible.
-A meeting that satisfies Gold Mine's need for structure frustrates Orange Sky's need for speed.
-A meeting that satisfies Blue Ocean's need for connection frustrates Green Planet's need for depth.
+A meeting that satisfies Natural Gold Mine's need for structure frustrates Natural Orange Sky's need for speed.
+A meeting that satisfies Natural Blue Ocean's need for connection frustrates Natural Green Planet's need for depth.
 And a meeting run by any single approach alienates the other three.

 The Hidden Cost of Approach Mismatch